-- Divide students into small groups and give each group a writing prompt (turned over so they can’t see the word).
+- Divide students into small groups and give each group a writing prompt.

 - Ask students to brainstorm and write down as many ideas as possible in the time frame provided.
 Make sure they don’t turn over the writing prompt yet until you’ve started the timer and said ‘go!’.

-- Ask students to individually write a Sizzling Start in 5 minutes, using the chosen idea.
-(Not sure what a Sizzling Start is?
-Learn Step 2 for free – view the resources here.)
+- Have students individually write a Sizzling Start in 5 minutes, using the chosen idea.

 - Students can then share their Sizzling Starts within their groups for their peers to give feedback.